SEE NEWS video; https://www.youtube.com/watch?v=zDKYUfr0EvU <<<< CLICK HERE !!

 It was a privilege to have served on the Cape Town Branch / Club committee, from 1946 to 1966, as a committee member, vice-chairman & chairman.
 I was elected & served as a councillor on the Council of the South African Radio League, 1966 to 1970 with one of the greatest SARL Presidents Willy Wilson ZS1BF, who was President for 12 consecutive years.
 In 1970 I was then transferred to Bloemfontein for 10 years, as ZS4AU.

 In 1993, I was diagnosed with lower colon Cancer.
 After major surgery I was given 2 months to live & to get my house in order. !!!
-Chemo from the USA, & eventually all of 54 litres was administered over a period of a year & now almost 20 years later I am still enjoying my retirement.
-Deo Gratius & also grateful thanks to the worlds finest Surgeon, Oncologists & medical staff, also the most reliable supplier The Cancer Association of SA., for Stoma fittings, to allow my recovery to make for an almost normal life & is proof that CANCER CAN BE BEATEN. !!!
+Chemo from the USA & eventually all of 54 litres was administered over a period of a year & now 23 yrs later I am still enjoying my retirement & Amateur Radio, thanks for the support of my wonderful wife, JOAN, of 61 years & my family & friends.
+Deo Gratius & also grateful thanks to the worlds finest Surgeons, Oncologists & medical staff, also the most reliable supplier The Cancer Association of SA., to allow my recovery to make for an almost normal life & is proof that CANCER CAN BE BEATEN. !!!